 Subject Matter Expert – Bloodstain Pattern Analysis

-Mike Kusluski is an Assistant Professor in the Forensic Science Program at Madonna University.
+Mike Kusluski is an Assistant Teaching Professor in the Forensic Science Program at Pennsylvania State University.
 He received his B.S. in Applied Physics from Wayne State University and a Master of Forensic Sciences degree from George Washington University.
 His forensic laboratory career with the Michigan State Police, Detroit Police Department and Ohio Bureau of Criminal Investigation includes experience in Firearms & Tool Marks Examination, Bloodstain Pattern Analysis, Controlled Substances Analysis and Crime Scene Investigation.
 He was also an adjunct faculty member of Wayne State University, teaching forensic science courses for 16 years.
 He is a member of the American Academy of Forensic Sciences (AAFS) and the International Association of Bloodstain Pattern Analysts (IABPA) as well as a Diplomate of the American Board of Criminalistics (D-ABC).